opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

 The `neural_sparse` query supports two parameters:

 - `model_id` (String): The ID of the model that is used to generate tokens and weights from the query text.
 A sparse encoding model will expand the tokens from query text, while the tokenizer model will only tokenize the query text itself.
 - `max_token_score` (Float): An extra parameter required for performance optimization.
 Just like the OpenSearch `match` query, the `neural_sparse` query is transformed to a Lucene BooleanQuery, combining term-level subqueries using disjunction.
-The difference is that for the neural sparse query, we use FeatureQuery instead of TermQuery to match the terms.
-Lucene employs the WAND (Weak AND) algorithm for dynamic pruning, which skips non-competitive tokens based on their score upper bounds.
+The difference is that neural sparse query uses FeatureQuery instead of TermQuery to match the terms.
+Lucene employs the Weak AND (WAND) algorithm for dynamic pruning, which skips non-competitive tokens based on their score upper bounds.
 However, FeatureQuery uses `FLOAT.MAX_VALUE` as the score upper bound, which makes the WAND optimization ineffective.
 The `max_token_score` parameter resets the score upper bound for each token in a query, which is consistent with the original FeatureQuery.
-Thus, setting the value to 3.5 for the bi-encoder model and 2 for the document-only model can accelerate search without precision loss.
+Thus, setting the value to 3.5 for the bi-encoder model and to 2 for the document-only model can accelerate search without precision loss.
 After OpenSearch is upgraded to Lucene version 9.8, this parameter will be deprecated.

 ## Selecting a model